North Korea's Kim seen behind sacking of powerful uncle

 Jang, who is widely seen as an advocate of economic reform, was purged in a power struggle in 2004 under Kim Jong Il’s rule but was reinstated two years later.

+A U.S. official said the report of Jang’s dismissal “could well be true given that this is a man who ... has been purged and rehabilitated before, by Kim Jong Il, so there is a precedent.”

+Kim Jung-un, the source added, “has established himself as a ruthless leader unafraid to shuffle his inner deck when it suits him.”

-One key question now is what his ouster will mean for the devastated economy.
+One key question now is what Jang’s ouster will mean for the devastated economy.

 “Within the current leadership, he (Jang) seems to be the face of economic reform, so there is a risk involved with removing someone that close to the program,” said John Swenson-Wright, a senior fellow at Chatham House, a London-based international affairs think tank.